ViewBlock/cryptometa/README.md

 - Create and submit a PR

-Upon disagreements as to which property a token has/deserves, remember that we ultimately have the final say in what gets to show in our products.
+Upon disagreements as to which property a token has/deserves, remember that we ultimately have the final say in order to protect people as much as we can.